avila196/dl-for-armors/README.md

 #### Controller
 The controller, in programming terms, is the entity responsible of making the model work with the user defined inputs and the visual entities (if any).
 In this context, two main controllers were defined in order to simulate the stress wave propagations: one controller for a single composite and one controller for multiple composites (for comparison purposes).
+##### Single composite
-* Single composite: Carry out an analysis for a single composite is the core idea of the present work.
+Carry out an analysis for a single composite is the core idea of the present work.
 The code not only provides graphical results for the composites, but it also performs an automated analysis and gives back the results stating if the composite is promising and satisfies the mechanical expected behavior for the current conditions, or if the composite is not promising and what are the layers that are not enough from a mechanical perspective.
 The menu the code allows is presented as follows.
 ![](menu_single.png)

 As it can be seen, the first option available, before the core analysis options, is the ability to store the results (stress mesh of each of the layers) into an Excel file (.xlsx).
 This allows further post-processing on different tools or programs such as Excel itself, data science environments or databases exports.
 After this main option, 8 different options are considered and explained as follows.